CalebPasculli/Advanced-Topics-in-CS/README.md

 # Advanced-Topics-in-CS
-This is the code for my Advanced Topics in CS project

-The code can be run in k shortest path mode using:
+This is the code for my Advanced Topics in CS project The code can be run in k shortest path mode using:

 python3 driver_competent.py --budget 1 --start 20 --fn adsim05 --algo ksp --k 2

+Where k is the number of shortest paths considered.
-or it can be run in its other modes using:
+Additionally it can be run in its other modes using:

 python3 honeypot/driver_competent.py --budget 10 --start 20 --fn adsim05 --algo mixed_attack